Moneyl/RFG-Texture-Editor-Redux/README.md

 # RFG Texture Editor Redux
-An updated version of the texture editor for Red Faction Guerrilla originally made by 0luke0.
-The original version no longer works and so this version was created.
-It was made by dumping/decompiling source code from the application with [dnSpy](https://github.com/0xd4d/dnSpy), and modifying that.
+A texture editor for Red Faction Guerrilla, made with C# and WPF.
+This was originally based off decompiled code from the now defunct texture editor made by 0luke0 ([here](https://www.factionfiles.com/ff.php?action=file&id=2768)).
+The editor has since been completely rewritten, now using WPF instead of winforms.
+The main goal of rewriting it was to allow easier future maintanence and bugfixing since the original decompiled code had a lot of junk code that made it more difficult to maintain.